Skip to Content

 Cheap development and deployment

-The whole app is implemented as a single Next.js application, that, when deployed, split into multiple serverless functions (smaller β€œback-ends”), each serving a specific purpose.
+The whole app is implemented as a single Next.js application, that, when deployed, split into multiple serverless functions (smaller “back-ends”), each serving a specific purpose.
 This makes deployment infrastructure cheaper, having only one Next.js app to deploy with minimal configuration, while still being able to scale horizontally by adding more functions defined as Next.js page.tsx (UI) and route.ts (server-side code) files.
-The offering also makes development cheaper, as you don’t need to maintain monorepo with common UI and libraries, that require additional configuration, tooling, and planning in general.
+It also makes repository management easier, as you don’t need to maintain monorepo that requires additional configuration and tooling.

 Read more